 On 31 March 1954, six of the Associated Banks paid amounts equalling their total outstanding Consolidated notes, including old notes, to the Central Bank.
 This totalled £400,422.
 The remaining two banks (the Bank of Ireland and the Provincial Bank of Ireland) paid up the total amount of their outstanding notes by the end of 1956, totalling £140,399.

-1976 saw the introduction of B Series Legal Tender Notes, which replaced the A Series on a phased basis, a process completed when the B Series £50 note entered circulation in 1982.
+1976 saw the introduction of B Series Legal Tender Notes, starting with the £5 denomination, which replaced the A Series on a phased basis, a process completed when the B Series £50 note entered circulation in 1982.
 The £100 denomination was not replaced and the A Series £100 remained in use.

-Sixteen years later, in 1992, the Legal Tender Notes were introduced.
+Sixteen years later, in 1992, the C Series Legal Tender Notes were introduced, starting with the £20 denomination.
 The new design replaced the B Series over the following four years, culminating in the introduction of a new £100 note in 1996.
-C Series

-The End of the Irish Currency and the Euro
+The End of the Irish Currency and the Euro.
+2002

 On 31 December 1998 the EU single currency, the Euro, came into being when eleven (Austria, Belgium, Germany, Finland, France, Ireland, Italy, Luxembourg, Portugal, Spain and The Netherlands) of the fifteen EU countries merged their currencies, by locking their exchange rates with respect to each other (A twelfth, Greece joined later).